TERMS OF ENGAGEMENT

 - Updating and enhancing client records

 - Analysis to help us manage our practice

 - Our use of your information is subject to your instructions, data protection law and our duty of confidentiality.

 - For information about how we look after your information, about your privacy rights and how the law protects you, see our Privacy notice.
 However, please note the following in particular:

 - Although we are professionally and legally obliged to keep your affairs confidential, there may be circumstances where we are required by law to make a disclosure, e.g. where we know or suspect that a transaction may involve such illegal activities as money laundering or terrorist financing.

 - If we have to notify our insurers about a claim you have made, or about any circumstances that may give rise to a claim by you, we will pass information about you and your matter to our insurers.
-By entering into the contract with us for the provision of the Services, you are agreeing to disclosure of your information to our insurers, and any assessors appointed by them, in that situation.
+By instructing us to perform work for you, you are agreeing to disclosure of your information to our insurers, and any assessors appointed by them, in that situation.

-- External firms or organisations may conduct audit or quality checks on us, and by entering into the contract with us for the provision of the Services, you are agreeing to disclosure of your information to these firms or organisations for that purpose.
+- External firms or organisations may conduct audit or quality checks on us, and by instructing us to perform work for you, you are agreeing to disclosure of your information to these firms or organisations for that purpose.
 These external firms or organisations are required to maintain confidentiality in relation to your information.